jlyonsmith/react-form-binder/README.md

 Called to update the value of the binding by name.
 Typically used in bound components in response to user input.
 Will cause the state for all other bound components in the form to update their state also, if the change affect them.

-### Method: `getModifiedBindingValues(): Object`
+### Method: `getDeltaObject(): Object`

-Returns an object containing just the modified binding values.
-Typically called by you when the `submit` button event is fired to get an object containing just the modified values to send to an API.
-You can also use a spread operator to blend this with the original values.
+Returns an object containing _just_ the modified binding values, the object `_id` and any bindings marked as `alwaysGet`.
+All the binding values are passed through any configured `post` function so they are in the original object data format.
+For example, you might call this when a `submit` button is clicked to get an object containing just the modified values to send to an API.
+You can also use a spread operator to blend this with the original values returned from `getOriginalObject`.

 ## Class: `NoValueState`